Toilets at Shintō ShrinesBuddhist

 But Where is the Toilet?

 Most Shintō shrines are austere, with no public washrooms.
 This one is a little unusual, because of its history.
 It has public washrooms!
 They feature the common triangular tanks that mount in the corner to save space.
 Notice the toggle-style flush handle.
 Push it left for 大 or Large flush, right for 小 or Small flush.
 Those are in the set of 80 kanji symbols children learn in first grade.
+I only know those two plus 円 for "yen" because the visitor to Japan frequently sees those three in contexts that make their meaning fairly obvious.
+3 out of 80, that's 3.75% of the way to first-grade knowledge!

 This one was, unfortunately, skidmarked.
 It needs many more 大 or large flushes.
 This was unusual, as most everything in Japan is so clean and orderly.
 Well, this was at the end of a busy Saturday.